 Ghost Highway Project

 The theme of this show was to bring that which is hidden about the Bay Area to public attention.
 I was invited to explore the topic of urban wildlife as community, and so created three topographic sculptures of urban animals plus a series of videos showing vista spots where people flocked by day and animals roamed by night.
 This was the beginning of the Ghost Highway Project.

-Berry documents places where wildlife crossed the 101 freeway in Sausalito, indicating areas where animals cross, where they fail, and historic culverts that could be improved to allow animals to cross under the freeway.
+This map documents places where wildlife crossed the 101 freeway in Sausalito, indicating areas where animals cross, where they fail, and historic culverts that could be improved to allow animals to cross under the freeway.
 What began as a personal project to illustrate the ways in which traffic engineering often destroys communities, this map has been used by advocates when approaching CALTRANS, the California transit authority, to improve this stretch of the freeway, which has been labelled at one ten hotspots in California for roadkill by the UC Davis Road Ecology Center.